As an Amazon Associate I earn from qualifying purchases.

 Using masking tape to mask the plastic before engraving it can also help in preventing the buildup of residue.
 Once you have finished engraving the plastic, you can clean the surface with an acrylic cleaning solution like the Fritz Aquatics cleaner (here is the amazon link).
 The cleaner will remove any smoke residue and give it a nice polished and professional look

 If you want to use your laser machine to laser cut plastic, make sure to use a vector grid in order to elevate your plastic before you commence the laser cutting.
 Just like is the case when laser cutting other materials, it is a good idea to experiment first in order to figure out the best settings to use for your project.
 Generally speaking, plastics that have a thickness of 1/16 inches can be easily cut with one pass.
 However, the thicker plastics might require two passes.

-CAUTION: do not engrave PVC (Polyvinyl Chloride) because PVC can easily destroy the mechanics and optics of your legend.
-In fact, some laser manufacturers like epilog warn that attempting to laser engrave or laser cut PVC will void the warranty of the laser machine.
+CAUTION: do not engrave PVC (Polyvinyl Chloride) because PVC releases Chlorine which is toxic.
+Apart from the health concerns it can also easily destroy the mechanics and optics of your laser.
+In fact, some laser manufacturers like Epilog warn that attempting to laser engrave or laser cut PVC will void the warranty of the laser machine.